CIF-Rochester/GateKeeper/README.md

 - run `python3 main.py`

 # Info
-- So far, the only code written is for interfacing with the card reader and the IPA server.
-- No code has been written for dealing with the actual door strike.
 - The name `GateKeeper` subject to change.
 Think of it as a codename for the time being.

 # Classes